Comic Opera in three acts. Running Time: 2 hours 15 minutes.

 ACT 1: A village hall in Moson County, Hungary, 1146.
 (54 minutes)

-0: The prelude * is amusing and meanders about almost aimlessly with a touch of carnival whimsy.
+0: The prelude * is amusing and meanders about almost aimlessly with more than a touch of the Csardas.

 4: Suddenly we are bombarded by Wagnerian Rhein Music and an opening chorus as villagers take their places to hear/sing along a performance **.